Destin Boating Under The Influence Attorneys

 Once they have zeroed in on a suspect, they will approach the boat, tie it off to their boat, and board.
 They will do this under the guise of a “vessel safety check.”
 They will make sure the boat has a sufficient number of flotation devices, and other safety equipment.
 Before they leave your boat, they will ask if anyone has been drinking.
 They will search the boat for empty containers, or open containers of alcohol.

 If your good time on the boat was ruined and you were charged with Boating Under The Influence (BUI) in Destin, you have already been through a miserable experience being boarded, investigated, and arrested.
 In order to keep this ordeal from getting any worse, call a Destin criminal defense attorney as soon as possible.

 My name is Tim Flaherty.
 I have been defending clients accused of BUI in Destin since 2001.
 I am also a boater myself so I know how the Fish and Wildlife Officers treat people.
-I also know what mistakes they make that can be exploited to get your BUI case either dismissed or reduced to a lesser charge.
+Brandy Merrifield is my partner.
+We know what mistakes they make that can be exploited to get your BUI case either dismissed or reduced to a lesser charge.

 Penalties for BUI in Destin

 The penalties for a BUI charge are very similar to the ones for a DUI.